 I will then give you homework to do every day before we next meet.
 If you're stressed, this might be breathing exercises or ways of being more assertive with your boss, say, or a difficult colleague.
 Or if you are suffering from low mood, it might be trying some small, manageable ways of becoming more active throughout the week, or solving one of the problems you face.
 What makes cognitive therapy so effective is that you will learn exactly what you need to do to make significant changes – and I will support and encourage you to stick to your plan.

 People seek therapy for many different reasons, but most people I see are suffering from stress-related illness, depression or anxiety, because these are by far the most common psychological difficulties we all face.
 As a cognitive therapist, I can also help with problems including phobias, obsessive compulsive disorder (OCD), mood swings and bipolar disorder, substance misuse and addiction, health anxiety, panic attacks and agoraphobia, anger management, trauma and post-traumatic stress disorder (PTSD), relationship difficulties and eating disorders such as bulimia nervosa.

 Do I work with young people?

-Yes, as well as working with adults, I provide CBT for children (11 and older) and adolescents.
-CBT is very effective at helping young people who are having problems – most commonly depression or anxiety, but also OCD, phobias, school avoidance, low self-esteem, problems with bullying and behavioural difficulties.
+Yes, as well as working with adults, I provide CBT for adolescents from the age of 16.
+CBT is very effective at helping young people who are having problems – most commonly depression or anxiety, but also OCD, phobias, exam stress, school avoidance, low self-esteem, problems with bullying and behavioural difficulties.
 When working with young people I always include their parents or other key family members, because a team approach is the best way to help them.
-For example, if a child is feeling anxious about school and so avoiding it, they will need lots of encouragement and support to start attending lessons again, even if it's difficult.
+For example, if a teenager is feeling anxious about school and so avoiding it, they will need lots of encouragement and support to start attending lessons again, even if it's difficult.
 Parents and other family members are key to helping young people confront and eventually overcome their fears.